What is Net Operating Income (NOI) in Real Estate?

 • Fee for accountants, lawyers & more

-• Income Tax
+1. Income Tax

-• Depreciation
+3. Depreciation

-• Capital Expenditure
+4. Capital Expenditure

-• Tenant Improvements
+5. Tenant Improvements

-An Example Of How To Calculate NOI
+An Example of How to Calculate NOI

-Hypothetically, if you are evaluating a potential investment property, which has 5 apartments where the average rental is $2000, your potential income amounts to $120,000 annually.
+Hypothetically, if you are evaluating a potential investment property, that has 5 apartments where the average rental is $2000, your potential income amounts to $120,000 annually.
 If vacancy losses are estimated at 10%, it amounts to $12,000.
 The Gross Operating Income therefore amounts to $ 108,000.
 If operating expenses are estimated to be $15,000 annually,

 Net Operating Income = Gross Operating Income – Operating Expenses